iggredible/Learn-Vim/ch17_fold.md

 Hold me
 ```

-Type `zfj`.
+With the cursor in the first line, type `zfj`.
 Vim folds both lines into one.
 You should see something like this:

 ```
 +-- 2 lines: Fold me -----